Chart Color Schemes

 Infrastructure

-Sunshine has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Sunshine has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified twelve projects expected to impact the area.
-Notable projects include Sunshine Superhub and Albion Station Upgrade, Next Generation Trams, Sunshine Priority Precinct Vision 2050, and Western Rail Plan.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified twelve projects likely impacting the area.
+Notable ones are Sunshine Superhub, Albion Station Upgrade, Sunshine Priority Precinct Vision 2050, Western Rail Plan, and Next Generation Trams.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.